 Hubbard contributed to such publications as Landscape Architecture (beginning in 1912), House Beautiful, and The Garden Magazine.
 She also published such books as City Planning: A Comprehensive Analysis of the Subject with James Sturgis Pray (1913); the first landscape architecture textbook, An Introduction to the Study of Landscape Design, with Henry Hubbard (1917); Landscape Architecture: A Comprehensive Classification Scheme with Henry Hubbard (1920); the Manual of Information on City Planning and Zoning with Katherine McNamara (1923); and Our Cities To-Day and To-Morrow with Henry Hubbard (1929).
-Frederick Law Olmsted, Jr. commissioned her to edit his father’s papers for publication in 1920.
+Frederick Law Olmsted, Jr., commissioned her to edit his father’s papers for publication in 1920.
 Hubbard became an associate member of the American Society of Landscape Architects in 1918.
-The following year she became the only female member of the American City Planning Institute, also serving as the honorary librarian.
+The following year she became the only woman member of the American City Planning Institute, also serving as the honorary librarian.
 Hubbard died at the age of 48 in Milton, Massachusetts.